JJWilson1991/Chapter3_GLM/README.md

 Sequentially run the files; “data_collection” -> ”analysis” -> ”Spatial”   These will reproduce the analyses conducted in the project and save the various results figures.

+Note: The raw raster files from NLCD are not included in the repo due to large size